Before you apply for Core Training you should check that you're eligible.

 Submitting an application

-Please note that it is the applicant’s sole discretion as to which response they select in the self-assessment.
+Please note that it is at your sole discretion as to which response you select in the self-assessment.
 Under no circumstances will the London and Kent, Surrey and Sussex Recruitment Office will be able to advise you which option to choose.

 It is crucial that you complete your self-assessment honestly and accurately at the time of application.
 It is not possible to change your self-assessment score after you have submitted your application under any circumstances.

-Please note that the NRO team will not be able to make changes to your self-assessment score after you have submitted your application and therefore any additional evidence gained after the self-assessment upload period cannot be counted.
+Please note that the National Recruitment Office (NRO) team will not be able to make changes to your self-assessment score after you have submitted your application and therefore any additional evidence gained after the self-assessment upload period cannot be counted.

 Any instances where applicants are found to have deliberately over-scored their self-assessment may be treated as probity concerns.
 This may lead to you being removed from the recruitment process or a referral to the GMC.

-If you are a dual qualified (medical and dental) applicant, please note the following when completing your employment history on the Oriel application form:
+If you are dual qualified (medical and dental), please note the following when completing your employment history on the Oriel application form:

 Longlisting